 - Every item needs its own serving utensil so that flavors do not mix haphazardly.
 Do not make guests use the same serving spoon for multiple spreads!

 - Décor.
 Add a small decorative touch.
-Sprigs of herbs can bring a more natural element, or twinkle lights can brighten the table and draw attention to your board.
+Sprigs of fresh herbs can bring a more natural element, or twinkle lights can brighten the table and draw attention to your board.

-Presentation is everything with a charcuterie board.
+Presentation is everything with a perfect charcuterie board.
 The last thing you want to do is cram everything on a tiny board and have all of your flavors mix, while food falls off onto the table.
 Use as many boards as you need to comfortably fit everything.
 Mix and match boards of different sizes and shapes.
 It adds personality.
 If you want to be really unique you can even combine boards of different materials or colors.

-Learn more about how charcuterie around the world varies from the types of meats and types of spreads.
+Learn more about how charcuterie around the world varies from the types of cured meats and types of spreads.